Pushed from Slaviansk, Ukraine rebels barricade Donetsk

 The Defence Ministry said early on Monday separatists had launched 10 attacks on government posts and army positions in the previous 24 hours with mortars and small arms.
 It gave no details of the incidents or casualties, but said troops had returned fire: "The terrorists were given a fitting reply."

-More than 200 Ukrainian troops have been killed in the conflict as well as hundreds of civilians and rebels.
+More than 200 Ukrainian troops have been killed as well as hundreds of civilians and rebels in the conflict.

 POLITICAL UPHEAVAL